sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_python.rst

             return "\\pi"

-Matrix or vector from object
+Matrix or Vector from Object
 ----------------------------

 Provide a ``_matrix_`` method for an object that can be coerced to a